-Divide the mix either into your x 12 hole muffin pan or…..
+Divide the muffin batter either into your 12-hole muffin pan or…..

-…..your x 6 Texas-sized muffin pan, checking that they all around the same size.
-If they differ n size take some mix from the larger ones and place it on the smaller ones.
-Also just gently put the mix it without pushing it down as they won’t rise as much.
+…..your 6-hole Texas-sized muffin pan, checking that they all around the same size.
+If they differ in size, take some batter from the larger ones and gently place it into the gaps on the smaller ones (without pushing it down as they won’t rise as much).

-- If you use damp hands to gently roll soft balls rather than spooning the mix into the tins they bake into a much nicer shape.
+- Rather than spooning the mix into the tins, if you use damp hands to gently roll softballs they bake into a much nicer shape.

-Pop them in the hot oven for 30 minutes (smaller ones) or 40 minutes (Texas ones).
+Pop them in the hot oven for 30 minutes (smaller ones) or 40 minutes (Texas size).

 Test they are ready by inserting a small, sharp knife into the centres, it should come out clean (with no wet batter on it).

-Enjoy these still warm from the oven with lashings of butter (goes without saying!)
+Enjoy these whilst still warm from the oven with lashings of butter (goes without saying really!)

 Keepin’ em fresh – Because of all the cheese, I store these in an airtight container, in the fridge for up to 3 days.
 Just make sure they have cooled down properly first or the container will get filled with condensation and make them wet and all ‘pastie’ looking!

-To reheat just pop one in the microwave on high for 50 seconds or wrap one in cooking foil and place a hot oven (160°C fan bake oven or 180°C conventional oven, on bake) for about 10 minutes. 🙂
+Reheating – Just pop one in the microwave on high for 50 seconds or wrap one in cooking foil and pop it in the oven (160°C fan bake oven or 180°C conventional oven, on bake) for about 10 minutes.